gbarros/awesome-cartesi/README.md

 ## Getting Started

-Follow this link for a quick-and-dirty outlook on [_getting started_](https://docs.cartesi.io/cartesi-rollups/build-dapps/run-dapp/) with Cartesi Rollups
+Follow this link for a quick-and-dirty outlook on [_getting started_](./src/getting-started.md) with Cartesi Rollups

+## Cheat Sheet
+You can find a ever growing list of commands and tips for Cartesi Rollups [here](./src/cheat-sheet.md)

 ## Learning